 If there was anything, I learned from the round at Streamsong it was this: If you’re ever going to walk a golf course, then having a well-made and functional cover to keep your yardage book and or scorecard safe from the elements and easily accessible is a must.

-Lucky for me, the very next day after Streamsong, I had the great pleasure of playing a round with Chris Ashley, the owner of Appalachian Leather Works.
+Lucky for me, the very next day after Streamsong, I had the great pleasure of playing some golf with Chris Ashley, the owner of Appalachian Leather Works.

 The time we spent on the course was a perfect way to get to know him a little better and find out about his amazing company.
 I was delighted when Chris contacted me earlier this year and asked if I’d like to review one of his covers.
 With a resounding “YES” I let him know it would be an honor to do the review for him and I anxiously waited for my new cover to arrive!